 You do foolproof research for the blog.
 You have used the keywords strategically.
 Your blog posts aren’t too lengthy, and your title is super catchy.
 In fact, your meta title and description are also in order.
 Then why isn’t your website flooded with organic traffic?
-Because when it comes to content marketing, everything is not as simple as it seems.
+Because when it comes to how to do content marketing, everything is not as simple as it seems.
 There are many ingredients that go in, which make sure you end up with the best results.

 Additionally, the rules of the content marketing game are constantly evolving.
 Take Google, for instance.
 Google’s SEO guidelines are always changing.
 Publishing unique content with the right set of keywords doesn’t necessarily mean your blog will rank on page one.
 Google must think of you as an authority on that particular subject, so the way you structure your article is also essential.
 This is precisely why you need a content strategy and a content marketing plan that ticks all the boxes.
 So let’s start with the basics: